Bluebubbleeee/WanderSeasons/README.md

 3. Ensure the following:
    - Minimum SDK: 28
    - Target SDK: 35
-   - Internet permission enabled in `AndroidManifest.xml`
+   - Internet permission enabled in `AndroidManifest.xml` (Already taken care of)

-4. Run the app on a physical device or emulator
+4. Run the app on an emulator

 ---